induma2002/JS-Game-SLgeek/README.md

 ![Blackjack Game](images/screenshot.png)

 ## Credits
-This game was created by [Your Name].
+This game was created by Induma Wijesinghe.
+Special thanks to [SL Geek School](https://www.youtube.com/@SLGeekSchool) for their tutorials and support.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.